What Prospective Rowers Want to Know

-Crew is open to all Hillsborough High School students who meet the requirements outlined in this handbook.
-To become a member, you must come to practice during your two week free period and complete the required registration forms.
+Crew is open to all Hillsborough High School students, as well as virtual and homeschool students who are in Hillsborough County.
+All prospective rowers must also meet the requirements outlined in this handbook.
+To become a member, it is recommended that you start in the fall season, and complete the required registration forms.
 The HHS rowing year includes two seasons, fall and spring.
-A rower can participate in one or both seasons, but it is highly encouraged that a rower start in the Fall since the Fall season is really training for the Spring season.

 All rowers and coxswains must know how to swim.

-If you can't swim or have not demonstrated those specific skills, there are several options:
+If you can't swim, there are several options:

-- Practice in your own pool or community pool with an adult near by or preferably a certified lifeguard
+- Practice in your own pool, community pool, with an adult nearby or preferably a certified lifeguard

-- Go to a YMCA or other City pool and request that a certified lifeguard observe these skills
+- Go to a YMCA or other City pool and request swim lessons

 What are the best practice clothes?